 • Home

-• Publication of RMCH Spinal Safety Look Back Review
+• RMCH Spinal Safety Look Back Review

 We recognise that patients who received non-surgical spinal treatment from the surgeon between 2006 to 2011 may have concerns following the publication of this review.
 These patients have not been contacted directly because we have focused on concerns arising from the surgeon’s surgical practice; however, should any patient have concerns over the care they received, we would like them to get in touch with us by emailing spinal.review@mft.nhs.uk or by calling 0161 701 5659.